 In general, the most important factor in considering the appropriate funding mechanism for an activity has been the technological and market maturity of the fuel or technology.
-Public subsidies, most commonly in the form of grants, are vital to advancing early stage technologies because private financiers are often unwilling to accept the high risks associated with these projects.
+Public subsidies, most commonly in the form of grants, are vital to advancing early-stage technologies because private financiers are often unwilling to accept the high risks associated with these projects.
 They are also key in targeting equity investments that may not be made by the private sector.
 As a technology or market matures, however, alternative financing mechanisms become a more effective method of support and can better leverage public funds with private financing.

-In the upcoming funding year, staff will explore additional financing strategies.
-As part of the effort, CEC staff will coordinate with other state agencies, such as the California Governor's Office of Business and Economic Development (GO-Biz), IBank, and the California Pollution Control Financing Authority.
-CEC will also establish a loan-funding working group with GO-Biz, IBank, and CEC staff to identify technology market segments that may be ready to shift from grants to loans, credit enhancements, and other funding support.
+Staff is exploring additional financing strategies.
+As part of the effort, CEC staff is coordinating with other state agencies, such as the California Governor's Office of Business and Economic Development (GO-Biz), IBank, and the California Pollution Control Financing Authority.
+CEC is also establishing a loan-funding working group with GO-Biz, IBank, and CEC staff to identify technology market segments that may be ready to shift from grants to loans, credit enhancements, and other funding support.
 This group will also assess the demand for debt programs, evaluate the level of Clean Transportation Program funding for loans, and make recommendations for Investment Plan Updates.
 For instance, funding from this or future Investment Plan Updates could be used to support a loan program administered by IBank.